Karl is a longtime freelancer who's passionate about music, art, and writing.

-Centipede by DFANIKS is a aggressive, mechanical and challenging collection of electronic sounds that produces an agitated, threatening and dark atmosphere.
+Centipede by DFANIKS is an aggressive, mechanical, and challenging collection of electronic sounds that produces an agitated, threatening, and dark atmosphere.
 It might not make you feel like lounging in the sun, but it sure won’t bore you.

-The first factor that stands out for me on Centipede is the sheer wall of uncomfortable noises it produces that range from grinding, churning surges to metallic clanks and from stuttering static to dark waves of deep bass.
-Everything seems calculated to keep the listener on edge and it sure works to do that for me.
+The first factor that stands out for me on Centipede is the sheer wall of uncomfortable noises it produces that range from grinding, churning surges to metallic clanks—from stuttering static to dark waves of deep bass.
+Everything seems calculated to keep the listener on edge and it sure does that for me.

 The second element that drew me in is the sharp edges of the music on Centipede.
-There is a feeling of angularity about many of the sonic elements in the tracks that almost seems to lacerate.
+There is a feeling of angularity about many of the sonic elements in the tracks that almost lacerates.
 It contributes to the sense of aggression that seems to exude from the sonic landscape of this EP.

 DFANIKS seems to have created a real sense of threat and darkness on this EP.
 The way in which all of the harsh, mechanistic elements interact has a palpably unsettling quality to it.
 I keep looking over my shoulder when listening to it as if something awful is about to engulf me and sweep me away.

 “Bok Response” is full of harsh pulses of sound exploding into open space.
 Everything is edgy and sharp as the gritty pulse of synth grates and grinds into the music.
 Everything feels cut up and aggressive, as angular sounds move through the track.
 There’s a pattern that forms out of the track’s open space, challenging the ears with razor-edged sounds that cut into the brain.